akshayrajeev1/precip-scaling-obs/README.md

 ## 📄 Citation

-> Rajeev and Pendergrass (2025).
+> Rajeev and Pendergrass (In Prep).
 Observed spatial scaling of the intensity distribution of rain.